dzigor92/pogo-code-redemption/README.md

 - Generate the official redemption link and QR code for the first pending code.
 - Mark codes as redeemed to keep a running history and avoid duplicates.
 - Resume exactly where you left off after a refresh thanks to automatic local storage.
+- Generate a printable QR sheet for the pending codes with a single click.
 - Clear the session and load a fresh set whenever new codes arrive.

 ## Using the page locally